Brighouse railway station: Station facilities

 Northern Rail and West Yorkshire Metro secured joint funding from the Department for Transport's Access for All – Small Schemes initiative to provide a new Customer Information System at the station.

-New LCD style customer information screens with real-time information have been installed on both platforms linked into an improved public address system providing accurate, reliable audio/visual train running information to passengers.
+New LCD style passenger information screens with real-time information have been fitted on both platforms linked into an improved public address system providing accurate, reliable audio/visual train running information to passengers.

 In addition; Northern has announced plans to replace the station's HelpPoint intercom system with a more updated reliable model.
-This will enable passengers to speak to a member of staff in Northern's control centre for information or to summon assistance in emergency situations.
+This will let passengers speak to a member of staff in Northern's control centre for information or to summon assistance in emergency situations.

 Station panorama

 Filming location

 The station features in the award-winning BBC comedy The Thick of It, series 4 episode 4 (from minute 21).